 * Price usually dictates quality.

 * Not all bottles of the same size yet of different oils should be priced the same.
 In other words, if they carry 50 different types of oils, yet every 5ml bottle is $7.40, there is something wrong, and you can guarantee these oils have been adulterated in some way.

 Using Quality Oils in Homes With Pets:

 Once you have your essential oils and are satisfied with the quality, the task then becomes using them correctly.
-While they can be very therapeutic and helpful, they can also do harm.
 Remember, just because a product is natural, does not mean it is safe.

 There are some essential oils that should never be used for animals: Anise, Clove Leaf/Bud, Garlic, Horseradish, Juniper, Thyme, Wintergreen, or Yarrow, to name a few.